gpxl/ai-configs/README.md

 2. Run `node code_index_generator.js` to build a compact codebase index
 3. Reference the specialized guides as needed (`@create-prd.md`, `@generate-tasks.md`, etc.)

-See `ClaudeCode/README.md` for detailed usage instructions and migration notes.
+See `ClaudeCode/README.md` for detailed usage instructions.

 ### For Cursor IDE Users
 From the Cursor directory: